kingsdigitallab/eb-pre/README.md

 And remove superseded copies of the encyclopedia entries:

-6. `rm -rf kp-editions/eb07/TXT/ kp-editions/eb07/XML/`
+6. `rm -rf kp-editions/eb07/TXT_*/ kp-editions/eb07/XML_*/`

+Note that as of 2025Q2, eb07/TXT and /XML will always contain the latest version.
+Other TXT_* and XML_* folders should be ignored.
+However for eb09, the latest (and only) version is currently in TXT_v1 and XML_v1.

-## create & active the python environment
+## create & activate the python environment

 7. `cd poc/eb-pre`
 8. `python3 -m venv venv`
 9. `source venv/bin/activate`
 10. `pip install -U pip`
-11. `pip install build/requirements.txt`
+11. `pip install -r build/requirements.txt`

 ## (re-)index the entries with linguistic properties